-Arizona – Arizona is known to offer plenty of outdoor entertainment, sure, but it’s also one of the hottest places in the country.
-On the other hand, there are attractions galore to be found in the cities of Phoenix, Mesa, and Scottsdale.
+Arizona – Arizona is known to offer plenty of golf, sure, but it’s also one of the hottest places in the country.
+On the other hand, there are several attractions to be found in the cities of Phoenix, Mesa, and Scottsdale.

 Nevada – Like Arizona, you will find plenty of outdoor entertainment options in Nevada’s great open spaces.
-Unlike Arizona, Nevada is more than just golf courses – it has Las Vegas. there’s no denying that living in Las Vegas means having instant (and constant) access to some of the world’s greatest gaming and gambling establishments, casinos and entertainment barely scratch the surface of what Las Vegas has to offer.
+Yet, unlike Arizona, Nevada is more than just golf courses – it has Las Vegas. there’s no denying that living in Las Vegas means having instant (and constant) access to some of the world’s greatest gaming and gambling establishments, casinos and entertainment barely scratch the surface of what Las Vegas has to offer.

 Known as the entertainment capital of the world, Las Vegas has quickly become the new trendy place to retire.
 It’s existence really helps to clear up the debate about whether to retire in Nevada or Arizona!